-Since 1995, ITS and the Division of Facilities staff have overseen the upgrades to 57 general use classrooms.
+Since 1995, ITS and the Division of Facilities staff have overseen the upgrades and renovations to over 100 general use classrooms.
 K-State now has more than 120 technology classrooms.

 Types of technology classrooms

 There are four types of technology classrooms at K-State: basic, common, expanded, and studio.
 See the General Use Classrooms list for information about the type and capacity of individual technology classrooms at K-State.

 These rooms have a place to plug in a laptop and an LCD projector or other display.
 Video, Internet and audio connections are provided.